Developments in Zambia

-Zambia’s near 50-year history has been characterized by weak institutions and dependence on development aid.
-Major energy resources have gone unused and fertile land has been mismanaged.
+Zambia has long been characterized by fragile institutions and high dependency on aid.
+Major energy resources have remained unused, fertile soils have been mismanaged.
 Zambia is a rich country with poor people.

-The mining industry in particular has shown strong economic growth in recent years, which has contributed to a decrease in the number of poor people in the cities.
-The agricultural sector employs the majority of Zambians able to work, but has so far produced only modest results.
-Many assessors are convinced that there is major potential in the sector, both in the fields of food safety and commercial production.
+Mainly the mining industry has shown strong economic growth in recent years, which has contributed to a reduction in the number of poor people in the cities.
+The agricultural sector employs the majority of working-age Zambians, but to date the sector has shown modest results.
+Many observers are convinced that there is large potential here, both in terms of food security and commercial production.

 Sweden's focus areas in Zambia: